biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ## Relayer Messages

-The `Relayer` does not send any message to Biyachain, rather it constructs Ethereum transactions with Biyachain data to update the `Peggy contract` via `submitBatch` and `updateValset` methods.
+The `Relayer` does not send any message to Biya Chain, rather it constructs Ethereum transactions with Biya Chain data to update the `Peggy contract` via `submitBatch` and `updateValset` methods.

 ## Validator Messages